harvardinformatics/nextflow-workshop/docs/index.md

 ## Nextflow Run

-This is the first page of the nextflow run tutorial
+This is the landing page of the nextflow run tutorial